b5null/Linotepad/README.md

 Linotepad was created as a lightweight alternative to heavier graphical text editors, providing a familiar Notepad-like experience while remaining fast, responsive, and extremely small.

 ---

-## Disclaimer

-I do not own the icon image.

 ## License